vboyev-MSFT/defender-docs/defender-endpoint/view-incidents-queue.md

 - Customize and apply date ranges

 :::image type="content" source="media/atp-incident-queue.png" alt-text="The Incidents queue" lightbox="media/atp-incident-queue.png":::

+> [!TIP]
+> **Defender Boxed** appears for a limited time during January and July of each year.
+It's a series of cards showcasing your organization's security successes, improvements, and response actions in the past six months/year.
+Learn how you can share your [Defender Boxed](/defender-xdr/incident-queue#defender-boxed) highlights.

 ## Sort and filter the incidents queue
 You can apply the following filters to limit the list of incidents and get a more focused view.